First steps#

 Functions are first-class objects and can be passed into a higher-order function.

-The arguments are “passed-by-sharing”.
+The arguments are “passed-by-sharing” (Similar to Python).
 Modifications to mutable argument values (such as

 Arrays